cloudboy-jh/churn2.0/README.md

 **Want to run locally with zero API costs?** See [Running Locally with Ollama](#running-locally-with-ollama) for setup instructions with free, offline models.

+**Cost-conscious?** Churn shows real-time token usage and cost estimation during analysis.
+Combined with smart caching and staged mode, you can reduce API costs by 70-90% while maintaining high-quality insights.

 ---

 ## Features